KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 The group chose to use N.O.I.S.E (Needs, Opportunties, Improvements, Successes, Exceptions) instead of S.W.O.T.

 ##### Needs (of the community)
-The committee members identified offering services where there is a gap as a major opportunity.
+The committee members identified "offering services where there is a gap" as a major opportunity.
 Examples:
 * a weekly get together for kids (particularly low-income) during summer, when school is out and Community Youth Group does not meet, featuring activities (movies, songs), meals
 * classes for parents, such as preparing budget-friendly meals, or finance 101
 * home maintenance for the elderly